sstevens2/git-novice-mod/_episodes/09-conflict.md

 and marks that conflict in the affected file:

 ~~~
-$ cat mars.txt
+$ cat countATCG.py
 ~~~
 {: .bash}

 ~~~
-Cold and dry, but everything is my favorite color
+# Load the fasta file into script
-The two moons may be a problem for Wolfman
+# Function to remove headers from file
-But the Mummy will appreciate the lack of humidity
+# Function to count the number of ATCGs in sequence
 <<<<<<< HEAD
-We added a different line in the other copy
+# Saving output to file
 =======
-This line added to Wolfman's copy
+# Write output to file
 >>>>>>> dabb4c8c450e8475aee9b14b4383acc99f42af1d
 ~~~
 {: .output}